mazenhaouari40/Front-end-Internship-2024/README.md

 # Absence Management Web Application
 ##  Project Objective
 This web application is designed to streamline the process of managing absences.
-It provides an intuitive platform for collaborators to request absences and for managers and administrators to process and manage these requests efficiently.
+It provides an intuitive platform for collaborators to request absences and for managers  to process and manage these requests efficiently.

 ### Features:
 * Collaborator Absence Requests:
-    - Request absences by specifying the type (e.g., illness), start date, and end date.
+    - Request absences by specifying the type illness, start date, and end date.
     - Submit requests for manager approval or rejection.
 * Manager Actions:
    - Approve or reject absence requests.